 So I could have this is a nested example, that kind of stuff.
 And we can kind of really layer things down to give clearer and clearer instructions almost through the actual checklist itself.
 And when we check one off, it checks off all nested ones beneath it.
 So this could be a nice way to write out the steps of a process and kind of keep track of maybe all the clicks, maybe all of the things that you need to do in order to complete that specific process.

 And a quick note of comparison or similarity here.
 All of these things I’m showing you can be templated.
 So whether you prefer a task description or a checklist or a subtask, you can template it and just stick with that for the future so you can make your life easier and start getting those processes into ClickUp.
 So at this point, you might be thinking, wow, checklists are great.
 Why would I ever want to go beyond a checklist?
 Well, it’s time to talk about subtasks.

 Subtasks are basically tasks within a task.
 They have almost, almost all the functionality of a task, but they are kind of nested within the overall task that you’re working on.
 Whereas checklists are nice and simple, they’re more like glorified bullet lists.
 These subtasks are more like dumbed down tasks.
-These subtask you can assign to different people just like a checklist, but you can also click on them and open up a window that looks almost just like the main task and do most of the things you would expect to do with an overall task, such as use your custom fields, use priority, set due date, set time estimates, track time, start a zoom meeting, add watchers.
+These subtask you can assign to different people just like a checklist, but you can also click on them and open up a window that looks almost just like the main task and do most of the things you would expect to do with an overall task, such as use your custom fields, use priority, set due date, set time estimates, track time, start a Use our Zoom affiliate link! meeting, add watchers.

 You can even have whole comment conversations within that subtask.
 Now, this is both a blessing and a curse, right, because all this complexity and the fact that you saw how I clicked into that and I can go back to the main task here, but things can get lost in all of these layers.